MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 <a name="chunking"></a>
->**Important!**  Since Microsoft R Client is in-memory bound, chunking is not supported.
+>**Important!**  Since Microsoft R Client can only process datasets that fit into the available memory, chunking is not supported.
 When run locally with R Client, the `blocksPerRead` argument is ignored and all data must be read into memory.
 When working with Big Data, this may result in memory exhaustion.
 You can work around this limitation when you push the compute context to a Microsoft R Server instance.
 You can also upgrade to a SQL Server license with R Server (standalone).

 ## Installation